-■ BY PHONE: To contact the Division of Taxation, call (401) 574-8829, and choose Option # 3, from 8:30 a.m. to 3:30 p.m. business days.
-Call volume is extremely high during filing season - and on Mondays, call volume is typically the heaviest.
-If you must call, try to call late in the week.
+BY PHONE: To contact the Division of Taxation, call (401) 574-8829, and choose Option # 3, from 8:30 a.m. to 3:30 p.m. business days.
+Call volume is extremely high during and shortly after filing season - and on Mondays, call volume is typically the heaviest.
 (When call volume is high, calls are automatically placed in queue and are answered in the order they arrive.
 However, only so many calls can be on hold at any one time.
 To ensure that callers are not placed on hold for an inordinate amount of time, the system automatically will end a call when the queue is too long and the system is overburdened.)